Our ‘Drive for 5’

 My shares are registered to the wrong / my old address, can I update these?

 If you have registered with Computershare’s Investor Centre, you can amend your address and bank details online.
-If you are not registered, you should write to Computershare with your updated details quoting both your old and new address and your SRN.
+If you are not registered, you should write to Computershare with your updated details quoting both your old and new address and your Shareholder Reference Number (SRN).

 To change your name, you will need to write to Computershare enclosing a copy of your marriage certificate or other relevant legal document.
 Unfortunately, this change cannot be registered online.